 The OEM headlight on your 2003 RSX comes with an extra special holder (specifically, an H1 bulb for the low beam).
 Please check the attached picture.
 In this case, when you upgrade to an H1 LED Bulb, how should we install it?

-2003 Acura RSX Headlight Low Beam H1 LED Bulb Upgrade Step
+2003 Acura RSX Low Beam LED H1 Upgrade Step

 - You remove the OEM halogen bulb.